1. Make sure you get some time to yourself occasionally

 7. Don’t say ‘yes’ to everything

 You don’t have to prove yourself.
-Learn to say ‘no’ occasionally – practise in front of a mirror if necessary!
+Learn to say ‘no’ occasionally – practice in front of a mirror if necessary!

 This will enable you to have times together that are fun and memorable.